 Aquabus and False Creek Ferries transport passengers in cute little mini ferry boats to tourist attractions throughout Vancouver’s False Creek region.

-FALSE CREEK FERRIES CLOSED
+FALSE CREEK FERRIES AND COVID-19

 To see more attractions that have been closed click Vancouver COVID-19 Closures.

 Aquabus & False Creek Ferries